 As a teacher and pedagogue, McMillen is in high demand.
 He has taught at Bard College and Conservatory since 2005, and he serves on the piano and collaborative piano faculty at Mannes at the New School in New York City.
 He regularly adjudicates at competitions and festivals throughout the United States and abroad.
 In past summers, McMillen has taught at the Elm City Chamber Festival, the Xi’an Festival, the Wellesley Composers Conference, the Samuel Barber Institute, FEMUSC (Brazil), and the Bennington Chamber Music Festival, to name a few.

 His first solo CD “Soundings,” was released to critical acclaim in 2001.
 Since then, Blair McMillen has been featured on dozens of commercially-released solo, chamber, and orchestral recordings.
-An album of two-piano music with Stephen Gosling, “Powerhouse Pianists II,” was declared “one of the finest piano recordings in 2016” by NPR.
+An album of two-piano music with Stephen Gosling, “Powerhouse Pianists II,” was declared “one of the finest piano recordings of the year” by NPR.
 An ECM recording with violinist Miranda Cuckson was hailed by The Guardian for “...playing that is frank and urgent, with powerfully stripped-back quiet passages and gritted-teeth ecstatic climaxes.”
 McMillen was featured on a recent release, Harold Meltzer’s Grammy-nominated “Songs and Structures.”
-And in 2021, Naxos will release McMillen’s recording of Joan Tower’s piano concerto “Still/Rapids” with the Albany Symphony Orchestra.
+And in 2021, Naxos released McMillen’s recording of Joan Tower’s piano concerto “Still/Rapids” with the Albany Symphony Orchestra.

 Blair McMillen holds degrees from Oberlin College, Manhattan School of Music, and The Juilliard School.
 While at Juilliard he was selected as concerto soloist on a tour of Japan with the Juilliard Orchestra.
 While there, he won the school’s Gina Bachaeur Competition and the Sony “Elevated Standards” Career Grant.
 McMillen’s principal teachers have included Jerome Lowenthal, Robert McDonald, Sophia Rosoff, Joseph Kalichstein, and Byron Janis.
 He lives in New York with his wife Kay and son Conor.
 In his spare time he enjoys biking, skiing, film, and the occasional semi-competitive game of table tennis.